rgreenblatt/multi_hop/write_up.md

 I believe this new dataset I've created is the best existing dataset for evaluating n-hop latent reasoning.
 According to [Balesni et al.](https://arxiv.org/abs/2411.16353), prior datasets based on natural facts had issues with spurious successes while synthetic facts (introduced to the model with fine-tuning) seem to behave differently from facts learned in pretraining (success at composing these synthetic facts is much lower).
-When building this dataset, I tried somewhat hard to reduce factors that could spurious successes (and issues causing spurious failures), though my dataset has somewhat limited diversity.
+When building this dataset, I tried somewhat hard to reduce factors that could cause spurious successes (and issues causing spurious failures), though my dataset has somewhat limited diversity.

-I test the effect of filler tokens (additional content-less tokens added after the problem that the model could use for additional cognition) find that these greatly improve performance for the most capable models.
+I test the effect of filler tokens (additional content-less tokens added after the problem that the model could use for additional cognition) and find that these greatly improve performance for the most capable models.
 Repeating the problem multiple times also works similarly well to boost performance.
 I discuss the effects of filler tokens and repeats (and the prompting setup I use) more in my prior post "[Recent LLMs can use filler tokens or problem repeats to improve (no-CoT) math performance](https://www.lesswrong.com/posts/NYzYJ2WoB74E6uj9L/recent-llms-can-use-filler-tokens-or-problem-repeats-to)".
 The results I reported above for Gemini 3 Pro and Opus 4 use filler tokens counting from 1 to 300.